Nolan Jones Player Props: Rockies vs. Angels

-Nolan Jones, with a slugging percentage of .514 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Los Angeles Angels, with Griffin Canning on the hill, June 24 at 9:10 PM ET.
+Nolan Jones, with a slugging percentage of .459 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies versus the Los Angeles Angels, with Tyler Anderson on the mound, June 25 at 3:10 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Angels.
+In his most recent game he had a one-hit showing (1-for-4) against the Angels.

 Nolan Jones Game Info & Props vs. the Angels